How to Survey and Record a Cemetery: Genealogy Cemetery Records

-If you have a stone that is difficult to read, have someone hold your mirror to reflect light back on the stone will usually makes very difficult-to-read stones much easier to read!
+If you have a stone that is difficult to read, have someone hold a mirror to reflect light back on the stone.
+This usually makes very difficult-to-read stones much easier to read!

 Surveying Individual Gravestone Markers

-Once the general cemetery information is recorded, it's time to begin the surveying and transcribing of individual markers.
-You will be recording very specific details about each and every marker including the names, dates, inscription, orientation, location, special insignia, etc. Each of these can tell us very specific things about the person and the time period of when the lived.
+Once the general cemetery information is recorded, it's time to begin surveying and transcribing individual markers.
+You will be recording very specific details about each and every marker, including the names, dates, inscription, orientation, location, special insignia, etc. Each of these can tell us very specific things about the person and the time period of when he or she lived.

 Be aware that not all rows are going to be straight.
 It is possible to miss markers if you accidentally drift from your row into another row.